 Running and owning a car is quickly becoming un-affordable for lots of people.
 If you add up the costs of breakdown cover, insurance, servicing and maintaining a car, you’ll see how much of a dent in your wallet it makes.
-And with the credit crunch taking its toll we need to make savings where ever we can.
+And with the rising cost of living taking its toll we need to make savings where ever we can.
 Here at MoneyMagpie we’ve found you some brilliant money-saving alternatives to owning a car.
 So take a look and see what might work for you and how much you could save.

 How does it work?